Igalia/wpewebkit.org/about/faq.md

 - The lack of hardware-accelerated support in LibWebRTC would incur a bad performance impact on the embedded platforms that WPE targets.

-In order to solve these issues, an alternative WebRTC backend based on [GstWebRTC](http://blog.nirbheek.in/2018/02/gstreamer-webrtc.html) will be enabled by default in the WPE upstream CMake build, hopefully during 2023; bug [#235885](https://bugs.webkit.org/show_bug.cgi?id=235885) is being used to track progress.
+In order to solve these issues, an alternative WebRTC backend based on [GstWebRTC](http://blog.nirbheek.in/2018/02/gstreamer-webrtc.html) will be enabled by default in the WPE upstream CMake build, hopefully soon; bug [#235885](https://bugs.webkit.org/show_bug.cgi?id=235885) is being used to track progress.
 This new backend will seamlessly integrate with hardware-accelerated encoders and decoders on most embedded platforms.
 GstWebRTC depends on [OpenSSL](https://www.openssl.org/), which is released under an Apache-style license, so it doesn't have limitations regarding redistribution in binary form.

 ## What's up with EME?
 How can I support this feature in my WPE-based product?